CLOSES SUNDAY, JANUARY 11

 It is June 6, 1944, and a fleet of battleships are in position for a large-scale, Allied invasion in Normandy, France.
 Among the ships sits the mighty battleship USS Texas, firing upon German enemies present along the shore.

-In time for the 70th anniversary of this day, D-Day, the largest seaborne invasion to ever occur, leading to the Allied victory in World War II, a new special exhibition is opening at the Houston Museum of Natural Science, Battleship Texas, opening May 23 and continuing through Nov.
-16. The show pays homage to the last dreadnought in existence in the world, the Battleship Texas, commissioned 100 years ago.
+This special exhibition pays homage to the last dreadnought in existence in the world, the Battleship Texas, commissioned 100 years ago.
 The ship is a veteran of Veracruz (1914) and both World Wars, and is credited with the introduction and innovation of advances in gunnery, aviation, and radar.

 “The Allied invasion of Normandy marked the beginning of the end for Nazi Germany.
 By then, the war had raged for many years,” explains Dirk Van Tuerenhout, curator of anthropology for the Houston Museum of Natural Science.
 “It would take one more year before Germany surrendered.
 On that fateful day of June 6, 1944, Battleship Texas contributed mightily to this final victory, firing volley after volley into the German bunkers on Omaha Beach.
 This battleship, which served in both World Wars, is a national treasure.
 Now a floating museum, she has dropped anchor next to the San Jacinto Battleground State Historic Site.”